pkirkbride/reading-notes/learning-markdown.md

 - **Make text bold**
 - *Italicize text*

 - ### Increase the text size

 It's all done by adding special characters while you type.
+This is what it looks like before your browser works its magic.

+> `- **Make text bold**`
+>
+> `- *Italicize text*`
+>
+> `- ### Increase the text size`

 It's a lot to remember at first, but eventually, it'll become second nature.
 While you're learning, here's a good reference guide.

 [Markdown Guide](https://www.markdownguide.org/basic-syntax/ "Overview of common Markdown syntax")